tariqryousuf/tariqryousuf.github.io/README.md

 ## References

 (1) [uWave: Accelerometer-based personalized gesture recognition and it applications](https://www.sciencedirect.com/science/article/abs/pii/S1574119209000674)
+This research article presents uWave, a higly-efficient, low-complexity method of gesture recognition using Dynamic Time Warping.
+This research paper boasts an approach that requires small amounts of training data and very little computational capabilites, however this approach relies on a simple and naive classifier.
+Dynamic Time Warping, and its tranformation into a classifier in this research paper, would struggle to identify gestures that differ from the training data.
+Nevertheless, this approach may prove adequate in certain situations for the gestures tested, thus this method will serve as a baseline classifier in this analysis.

 (2) [Gesthaar: An accelerometer-based gesture recognition method and its application in NUI driven pervasive healthcare](https://ieeexplore.ieee.org/abstract/document/6152471)